maryantonyan/database_testing/README.md

 INTRODUCTION
 -------------------------------------------------------------------------------

-This project is defined for running stress testing and providing the results.
+This project is defined for running database testing and providing the results.

 -------------------------------------------------------------------------------